SijanJ/Kids_story_generator/README.md

 - Node.js (v14 or higher)
 - npm (v6 or higher)
-- Python (if working with the backend)
+- Python - Django (if working with the backend)

 ### Clone the Repository